Jewish Jewelry

 Many Jewish parents take great care when picking a Hebrew or secular name for their child and imbue it with special meaning related to their family history, whether it’s naming after someone directly or passing on the same meaning or similar sound of a name.
 And learning about the history and meaning of their name is a wonderful way for Jewish children to connect to their family history and the entire Jewish people!

-Check out our incredible collection of personalized name jewelry from Israeli artists, as well as our guide to different categories and our top favorites.
+Check out our incredible collection of personalized name jewelry from Israeli artists, as well as our guide to different categories and our top must-see favorites.

 JWS POST YOU MAY LIKE